johnmwaugh/UEFA-Champions-League---Draw-Simulator/README.md

     Clubs cannot play more than 2 clubs of the same country.

     The algorithm will run until complete and writes the draw to a dataframe.
 This can be exported with pandas.DataFrame.to_excel()

     CSV files with club details for both Champions and Europa Leagues are included.

     Thanks is due to Zippy for his unvaluable help with this project.

-    You can download the solution in the zippy file.
     UEFA are allegedly using an "AI-facilitated supercomputer" to determine the draw.

+    You can download our own solution in the zippy file.